 Cudworth.
-My second project takes up similar questions in the philosophy of Ralph Cudworth, perhaps the most philosophically sophisticated of the so-called “Cambridge Platonists”.
-Best-known for his magnum opus, The True Intellectual System of the Universe, Cudworth also left behind a series of five manuscripts containing his notes on a variety of topics in psychology, which he intended to turn into a treatise defending human freedom.
+My second project takes up similar questions in the philosophy of the “Cambridge Platonist” Ralph Cudworth.
+Best-known for his magnum opus, The True Intellectual System of the Universe (1678), Cudworth also left behind a series of five manuscripts containing his notes on a variety of topics in psychology, which he intended to turn into a treatise on free will.
 The shortest of these manuscripts was published in 1838 as A Treatise of Freewill, but the rest remain unpublished.
-Cudworth argues that traditional accounts of the mind have failed to offer an adequate explanation of human freedom, a failure that he attributes in large part to the misguided distinction between understanding and will.
-Cudworth thus proposes to discard this distinction and, in its absence, to develop an entirely new psychological framework centered upon his novel account of (self-)consciousness.
-He then uses this framework to offer a new account of human freedom and of the mind’s power of “freewill”, which consists roughly in its ability self-consciously to reflect upon its desires and deliberate about what is best.
+Cudworth argues that traditional accounts of the mind have failed to offer an adequate explanation of free will, a failure that he attributes in large part to the misguided distinction between understanding and will.
+Cudworth thus proposes to discard this distinction and, in its absence, to develop a new psychological framework centered upon his novel account of (self-)consciousness.
+He then uses this framework to explain the nature of free will and of the mind’s power of “freewill”, which consists roughly in its ability self-consciously to reflect upon its desires and deliberate about what is best.
 Along the way, he develops sophisticated (and often prescient) views on a number of other philosophical topics.
 In moral epistemology, for example, he argues for a position that in some ways anticipates 18th-century moral sense theory.
-He also distinguishes the self (or person) from the soul to which this self is related, in some ways anticipating Locke’s celebrated discussion of “personal identity” in Essay 2.27.
+He also distinguishes the self (or person) from the soul to which this self is related, in some ways anticipating Locke’s celebrated discussion of personal identity in Essay 2.27.